coq/coq/doc/sphinx/language/core/variants.rst

 .. attr:: private(matching)
    :name: private(matching); Private

-   This attribute can be used to forbid the use of the :g:`match` construct on objects of this inductive type outside of the module where it is defined.
+   This :term:`attribute` can be used to forbid the use of the :g:`match` construct on objects of this inductive type outside of the module where it is defined.
 There is also a legacy syntax using the ``Private`` prefix (cf. :n:`@legacy_attr`).